ENERGY, CLIMATE CHANGE, FAST NEUTRON REACTORS, ELECTRICITY

 d) The term sustainable nuclear power refers to nuclear power that, due to use of the abundant fuel U-238 instead of the rare fuel U-235, is potentially available for millennia.

-e) Suitably designed liquid sodium cooled Fast Neutron Reactors (FNRs) can produce sustainable nuclear power;
+e) Suitably designed liquid sodium cooled Fast Neutron Reactors (FNRs), together with suitable fuel reprocessing, can produce sustainable nuclear power;

 f) Fuel sustainable FNRs require TRU as a nuclear quasi-catalyst;